Notable People

 The old article liked the inspirational angle, Jewish immigrant helps lead vaccine development.

-That angle is real, but it is not enough.
+That angle is accurate, but it is not enough.
 Dolsten matters because he embodies a kind of modern scientific leadership people often misunderstand.
-The biggest biomedical stories are not only written by bench scientists or charismatic founders.
-They are also written by research chiefs who know how to assemble teams, align platforms, manage risk, and decide when speed is responsible instead of reckless.
+The biggest biomedical stories are written by bench scientists, charismatic founders, and research chiefs who know how to assemble teams, align platforms, manage risk, and decide when speed is responsible instead of reckless.

-He did not just appear when the world needed a vaccine.
+He did not appear suddenly when the world needed a vaccine.
 He spent years helping build the kind of institution that could actually deliver one.